pestras/validall/README.md

 ### $is:  _v1.*_

-Tests the current value with a ready made pattern.
+Tests the current value with a built in pattern.

 For now **$is** only support _name | email | url_ patterns.